mokymai/bio/README.md

 bio::check_updates_bio()
 ```

-    ✔ The required versions of all 24 packages (from list 'bio') are already installed.
+    ✔ Minimal required versions of all 24 packages (from list 'bio') are already installed.

 Update package **snippets**.